-Additional information regarding median rent in the Campbelltown LGA is provided by DCJ's Rent Report.
+Additional information regarding median rent in the Campbelltown LGA is provided by the Department of Communities and Justice (DCJ) Rent Report.
 According to the June 2022 Quarter Rent Report, the median rent for new rentals was \$450/wk.
 The median rent for houses was \$500/wk, and the median rent for apartments was \$370/wk.